Venustus Cichlid Care Guide: The Giraffe-Patterned Predator

 Breeding & Reproduction

 Venustus are polygamous maternal mouthbrooders.
-Breeding in captivity is achievable but requires patience — these fish tend to be slower to breed than many other Malawi cichlids, and success depends heavily on having the right group dynamics and tank conditions.
+Breeding in captivity is achievable but requires patience.
+These fish are slower to breed than many other Malawi cichlids, and success depends heavily on having the right group dynamics and tank conditions.

 Spawning Behavior

-Males are solitary by nature and can be quite aggressive toward each other, so keep only one male with a harem of 3–6 females.
+Males are solitary by nature and is aggressive toward each other, so keep only one male with a harem of 3.
+6 females.
 When ready to breed, the male’s blue and yellow coloration intensifies dramatically.
-He’ll choose a spawning site — typically a flat rock surface or a depression he digs in the sand — and display vigorously to attract females.
+He’ll choose a spawning site.
+A flat rock surface or a depression he digs in the sand.
+And display vigorously to attract females.

 Mouthbrooding & Fry Care